cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 for a process by name, the second one let you to specify the requirements for every process having the same label.
 To lower resources requirements, it's better to start by redefining the most used labels, like ``process_high`` and ``process_medium``, and then redefine single process by names.
-Start with an empty configuration file and add a ``process`` scope like this:
+Start with an empty *custom configuration* file and add a ``process`` scope like this:

 .. code-block:: groovy